dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.1.2 =
+- Fix: Incompatibility with frontend JavaScript code and Internet Explorer 11.
+- Improve: Old transaction aggregation is less verbose in the logs.
+Does not write anything if there are no transactions to aggregate.
+- Improve: Frontend form submit buttons are not clickable while there are other pending queries.
+This prevents accidental multiple submits of the same tx.

 = 3.1.1 =
 - Fix: Non-default DB table prefix in old transaction aggregation cron job, introduced in 3.1.0.